hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 From the initial 76 documents found in the database search, my lexical search returned 55 documents containing the search terms.
 As the APlus database focuses on education research in  Australian settings, this was a useful opportunity to begin a more nuanced coding regime around learning, teaching and research.
 A manual review of these 55 documents showed that the coding scheme could be expanded to include the setting (for example, school education versus post-school education), epistemic activities (for example, team decision-making and conceptual mapping) (for a broader discussion of what comprises epistemic activities please see the Literature Review chapter), and if used as a survey tool, the topic of the survey (for example, relationships or personal characteristics).
 Where the focus was at a more abstracted level (for example, interdisciplinarity or intercultural facilitation), that was coded on a case-by-case basis.

+Quick check of the 21 to see if any were missed.
+Stop words around children excluding most school and early childhood settings which is good.
+I coded the SPERA as School Ed because it is likely that "remote" as opposed to "online" means school as opposed to higher ed.

-Within the 55 results, 45 had enough information to determine a setting, with 15 in higher education, with an additional 17 in teacher education.
+Within the 55 results, 45 had enough information to determine a setting,

 /Volumes/eb/Dropbox/Documents/-Fed/Termites-and-Butterflies/Data/example-of-subcode-summary-aplus.png